lvapeab/nmt-keras/examples/documentation/tensorboard_integration.md

 TensorBoard 0.1.5 at http://localhost:6006 (Press CTRL+C to quit)
 ```

-We can open Tensorboard in our browser with the NMT-Keras information:
+We can open Tensorboard in our browser (http://localhost:6006) and track NMT-Keras information:

 ### Loss curve